Sgt. William Clinton Alford

-This detail lasted almost a year.
-During
+This detail lasted almost a year and he was

 The Canadian Inventor arrived at Takao, Formosa, on July 23rd and remained in port for ten days while salt was loaded.
 On August 4th, it sailed along the west coast of Formosa for Keelung Harbor arriving there the next day.
 It remained there for twelve days while more repairs were made to its boiler.
 On August 17th, the ship sailed nut neat the Ryukyu Islands, north of Formosa, it once again had boiler problems.
 This time it made its way to for Naha, Okinawa.
 Again repairs were made before the Canadian Inventor arrived at Moji, Japan on September 1st.

 What William remembered about the trip to Japan was that he was very hot and hungry, and that the conditions inside the hold were filthy.
 After arriving at Moji, William was sent to Fukuoka #5 which was also known as Omine Machi.
 The POWs in this camp worked in a coal mine.

 William recalled that during his time in the camp there were always filled with rumors of how the war was going.
 At times, the guards were the ones who started the rumors.
 In his opinion, the best information came from Korean civilians working in the mine.

 On the night of August 13, 1945, the camp guards vanished.
 William and the other POWs knew that something was up.
 The POWs raided the store house and took all the food.
 For the next several days nothing happened.
 Then, B-29s flew over the camp and dropped food, medicine and leaflets to the men telling them that the war was over.
 Remembering the event he said, "Three B-29s flew over the camp.
 And if you ever had the hair on your back stand up, that was it."